temporalio/documentation/docs/node/timers.md

 The core Timer APIs relevant to the Node.js SDK are:

-- [`setTimeout`](https://nodejs.temporal.io/api/namespaces/workflow/#timers) global: completely replaced by the Workflow's v8 isolate environment, including inside libraries that you use.
+- The [`setTimeout`](https://nodejs.temporal.io/api/namespaces/workflow/#timers) global works as normal in JavaScript.
+We recommend using our `sleep` API instead of `setTimeout` because it supports cancellation.
-- [`sleep(time)`](https://nodejs.temporal.io/api/namespaces/workflow/#sleep): a more convenient Promise wrapper for setTimeout
+- [`sleep(timeout)`](https://nodejs.temporal.io/api/namespaces/workflow/#sleep): a cancellation-aware Promise wrapper for `setTimeout`, that accepts either a string or integer timeout.
-- `condition(function)`: A promise that resolves when a supplied function returns true.
-Comparable to `Workflow.await` in other SDKs.
+- `condition(timeout?, function)`: A promise that resolves when a supplied function returns `true` or if an (optional) `timeout` happens first.
+Comparable to `Workflow.await` in other SDKs and useful when you don't know how long you need to wait.

-:::caution Preventing Confusion
+:::caution Disambiguating Confusion

-Temporal Timers are only available in Workflow code.
+This document only covers Workflow Timers.

 - There is an unrelated [`sleep` utility function](https://nodejs.temporal.io/api/classes/activity.context/#sleep) available in Activity Context that is not durable, but is cancellation aware.
 See [the Activities docs for details](/docs/node/activities).
 - Timers are unrelated to Cron Workflows, which are a Workflow option that you can set for recurring Workflows.
 See [the Workflows docs for details](/docs/node/workflows).

 :::

-## Why Durable Timers Are a Hard Problem
+:::info Why Durable Timers Are a Hard Problem

 JavaScript has a `setTimeout`, which seems relatively unremarkable.
 However, they are held in memory - if your system goes down, those timers are gone.